 Marketing commentary on Novartis

 Novartis is a pharmaceutical company based in Switzerland.
-The key therapeutic areas of the company include cardio-metabolic, hepatology, musculoskeletal diseases, ophthalmology, neuroscience, nephrology, respiratory, oncology, immunology and dermatology.
+The key therapeutic areas of focus for the company include cardiometabolic, hepatology, musculoskeletal diseases, ophthalmology, neuroscience, nephrology, respiratory, oncology, immunology, and dermatology.

-The global operating divisions of the company include Alcon and Sandoz, which is one of the world’s latgest generic pharmaceutical companies.
+The global operating divisions of the company include Alcon and Sandoz, which is one of the world’s largest generic pharmaceutical companies.